Fall 2017 Professional Development Course Offerings

 IDH 4940 Internship

 This course is limited to Honors students pursuing interdisciplinary interships.
-Students should enroll in their major or college course over this if available.
+Students should enroll in their major or college internship course if not pursuing an interdisciplinary topic.

 Internships can be a valuable supplement to academic coursework and an important tool in gaining real-world work experience.
 This credit is designed for Honors Program students wishing to pursue an internship and receive credit for the experience.
 Grading is S/U based on the completion of a paper at the end of the internship and a letter of support from your supervisor.
 A course taken for S/U does not normally apply to major requirements, but you may use these hours for elective credit.